torvista/Zen_Cart-Google_reCAPTCHA/README.md

 b)	If the PHP environment does not have 'fsockopen' available.
 The code will drop to an alternative method using cURL.

 ## Changelog
+2024 01 20: torvista - Reviewed and reworked support for Back in Stock Notifications.
+Multiple minor fettling.

-2023 August torvista - update the Google reCpatcha source to tag 1.3.0.
+2023 August torvista - update the Google reCaptcha source to tag 1.3.0.
 Add support for Back In Stock Notifications.

 3.7 Nov 2022 torvista - Removed unnecessary header files for ZC158